 What are the eligibility requirements?

-Harvard College: Applicants for the 2017 Cheng Fellow cohort must be rising juniors at the College graduating in Spring 2019.
+Harvard College: Applicants for the 2018 Cheng Fellow cohort must be current sophomores/rising juniors at the College (anticipated graduation Spring 2020).
 College Fellows participate in a two-year Fellowship experience, providing students with an extended runway for post-graduate planning, individualized support, and deepened community.
 Year 1 is spent engaging in the weekly co-curricular programming together with HKS Fellows, while Year 2 is focused on developing and executing on your individual game plan.
-College Fellows must plan to participate in a summer experience related to their Fellowship work during Summer 2018, between Year 1 and Year 2.
+College Fellows must plan to participate in a summer experience related to their Fellowship work during Summer 2019, between Year 1 and Year 2.

 Who should apply?